Traveling has its ups and downs.

 For more patient education, The CDC also has excellent detailed health and travel advice.

 I would love to hear your feedback!
-Subscribe for a few more printable freebies, and emails on senior health and caregiving:
+Subscribe for a few more printable freebies, and occasional emails on senior health and caregiving: